Ommanimesh2/coupon-management/README.md

 ## Objective

 The goal of this API is to manage and apply different types of discount coupons for an e-commerce platform.
-The API supports multiple coupon types, such as cart-wise, product-wise, and buy-x-get-y (BxGy).
+The API supports multiple coupon types, such as cart-wise, product-wise, and buy-x-get-y (BxGy) (specifically, BnG1).
 The system is designed to be extensible, allowing the addition of new coupon types in the future.

 ## Coupon Types